SimoneDiLeo/SimoneDiLeo.github.io/_pages/thesis Requests.md

 THESIS AVAILABLE:

-Open Themese on LLM (AI) applications: please contact me if you have some ideas that we can develop in a master degree thesis.
+Open thesis on LLM (AI) applications: please contact me if you have some ideas that we can develop in a master degree thesis.

 Agentic AI for public document extraction: from unstructured to structured public data.